How many times this past year have you done things Nelson Mandela’s way?

 The laws of life are just as relevant as the laws of nature.
 Perhaps some of these laws are what caused Mandela to accomplish so much?
 One relevant law of life can be found in Matthew 6:14, “For if you forgive men their trespasses, your heavenly Father will also forgive you”; another in James 2:13, “Mercy triumphs over judgment”; and perhaps the most important in Luke 14:11, “For whoever exalts himself will be humbled, and he who humbles himself will be exalted.”
 That day in prison when Mandela left all hatred and bitterness behind, he chose not to exalt himself above his former enemies.
 He understood that meeting them as fellow citizens would give far better results.

-Johan O. Smith wrote in 1905 to his newly converted brother, exhorting him to use goodness as a tool for winning souls.
-He referenced Proverbs 25:21-22, “If your enemy is hungry, give him bread to eat; and if he is thirsty, give him water to drink; for so you will heap coals of fire on his head, and the LORD will reward you.”
+Johan Oscar Smith wrote in 1905 to his newly converted brother, exhorting him to use goodness as a tool for winning souls.
+He referenced Proverbs 25:21-22, “If your enemy is hungry, give him bread to eat; and if he is thirsty, give him water to drink; for so you will heap coals of fire on his head, and the Lord will reward you.”
 The lesson that Mandela displayed for us on the world stage can be likened to Biblical battle strategy; he chose to overcome the evil with the good!
 (Romans 12:21)

 Mandela chose to overcome the evil with the good.